nicothyun/garden/content/the tales of genji.md

   - book-reviews
 draft: false
 ---
-date: 13-09-2023
+date: 13-09-2023<br>
 venue: national library board, bugis

+social context
+---

 tales of genji - Murasaki (purple) 💜 shikibu (not real name)
 late 9th to early 10th century

 not a religious text unlike literature of it's time period, it was written for entertainment

 less warfare, more romance. psychological interiority and characters development

-highly educated and lady in waiting to empress shoshi - writes take of genji to entertain the ladies in court. circulated widely during her lifetime

-most women of her times were writing poetry and fiction

-considered rude to refer to high ranking ppl by their name. in jap concept then, you don't have a specific name throughout your lifetime

-not unusual for writers to have pen name and nickname

-high ranking women not supposed to show face in public. images of her were created after she died

-legend: she was inspired to write tales of genji after she was inspired by the reflections of the moon on the water
+fragment of calligraphy in tale of genji

+high ranking women wore junihutoe (12 layers of robe)

+courtships took place through exchange of poems and letters.

+visit for three nights meant married
+novel is representing social realities of the time

+genji is a son of emperor and low ranking concubine so he will never be emperor

+---

+characters, structure & plot
+---
 **prince genji**
 shining prince and he is the ideal man of the heian period
 narrator also shows him doing bad things